Deep-fried Mars bar: Origin

 The origins of the deep-fried Mars bar are disputed.
-John Davie claimed to have invented it in 1992 in The Haven Chip Bar (now The Carron) in Stonehaven, near Aberdeen on Scotland's northeast coast.
+John Davie claimed to have invented it in 1992 in the Haven Chip Bar (now the Carron) in Stonehaven, near Aberdeen on Scotland's northeast coast.
 It received rapidly escalating media attention after Aberdeen Evening Express writer Alastair Dalton reported on 23 August 1995, "HOT chocolate has become this summer's sizzler in Stonehaven chip shop.
 Mars Bars, deep-fried in batter, are being snapped up by sweet-toothed teenagers.
 The craze started when the school holidays began and has quickly taken hold says Ingram Mowatt (41), owner of The Haven, Allardice Terrace. " The article included a quote from a Mars spokesperson, who said this was the most unusual way they had come across of enjoying a Mars bar.
-The following day the story was picked up and run in the Daily Record in an article titled "Mars supper, please".
+The following day the story ran the Daily Record in an article titled "Mars supper, please".

 Other chip shops have disputed Carron's claim.
-Tom Cummings, the former owner of Duncan Street Chip Shop in Banff, stated that he had sold fried Mars bars in the 1980s, and he had copied the recipe from the since defunct Dodie's Chip Shop in Buckie on the Moray Firth coast.
+Tom Cummings, the former owner of Duncan Street Chip Shop in Banff, said that he had sold fried Mars bars in the 1980s and he had copied the recipe from the since defunct Dodie's Chip Shop in Buckie on the Moray Firth coast.